 Talking to over 50 LSPs

 So what drew them to language services and why Morningside?
 Klein says, “I have to give credit to my partner, Roland, who found the language services space.”

 The two partners saw that the language industry offered strong fundamentals.
 As Lessard explains, “We felt very strongly about the macro tailwinds driving the growth of the space — everything from the explosion of digital content to mobile internet adoption to the globalization of the world, and then where translation services is in the product life cycle.”

 “We felt very strongly about the macro tailwinds driving the growth of the space” ― Roland Lessard, co-CEO, Morningside Translations

 After deciding on language services as their target industry, what followed was an exhaustive process to identify and vet a suitable company to acquire.

-“We spent the next year meeting with owners and ended up talking to over 50 LSPs and a couple dozen industry experts, really diving in head first.
+“We spent the next year meeting with owners and ended up talking to over 50 LSPs and a couple of dozen industry experts, really diving in headfirst.
 That was a very significant effort to really try to get up to speed and get smart and decide how and where to play in language services,” recounts Klein.